Cocklebiddy

 the usual array of takeaway foods, a licensed restaurant, and

-are also available.
-Opening hours for the Roadhouse are 6-30AM to 10
+Opening hours for the Roadhouse are from 6-00AM to 9-00

-PM.
-Sunday Bar hours are 10 AM to 9 PM.
+Sunday Bar hours are also 10 AM to 9 PM.
 At Cocklebiddy's Wedgetail

 Inn the traveller is provided with 24 Motel accommodation units